martyboggs/threejs-world/_posts/2016-12-23-build-a-star-wars-droid-in-three-js.md

 For our droid's body, an equirectangular projection image won't work.
 Drawing the orange circles on the sides would be easy enough, but the top and bottom circles wouldn't look right as these areas get distorted by the mapping.

 A better method is to use a **cube map** and then morph it into a sphere.
-A cube map combines six flat images for each side of a cube.
+A cube map combines six flat images, one for each side of a cube.
+We'll reuse the same image for all six sides.

-In the BoxGeometry instance, we'll need to make split the cube into 8 x 8 x 8 sections so we're able to morph it.
+For the BoxGeometry function call, we'll need to split the cube into 8 x 8 x 8 sections so we're able to morph it.
 That's what the three other arguments do.

 <img src="/images/bb8one.png">